chrishumboldt/Rocket-Tools/README.md

 `NOTE:` There are slight differences between the Node and standard library files.
 These differences should not affect its usage but please report any issue should you find any.

 ## Initialization
-The library is initialized assigned to a variable of your choice, although for the sake of convenience it is recommended to use `Rocket`.
+The library is initialized and assigned to a variable of your choice, although for the sake of convenience it is recommended to use `Rocket`.
 This variable acts as the libraries namespace and scopes all methods to this declaration.
 An example can be seen below:

 ```javascript
 // Initialize